p3732/arrival_film_analysis/src/chapter4 free will.md

 Yet another, albeit darker, example of this is Abbott knowing of their death, but having no way of preventing it.

 ### Louise and Hannah
-As [previously](#twothree) discussed, before Louise got hired to communicate with aliens, she led a very mundane life.
+As [previously](#twothree) discussed, before Louise got hired to communicate with aliens, she led a very fearful and mundane life.
-It is therefore to no surprise that Louise, as she states, "despite knowing the journey and where it leads", embraces the future she sees in her visions and welcomes "every moment of it".
+By learning the Heptapod language Louise breaks with her fear of the future, and "despite knowing the journey and where it leads", embraces and welcomes "every moment of it".
 With Ian and Hannah she will finally be loved and feel alive, things that she is deeply missing in her current life.
 As the famous quote by Alfred Tennyson goes, "'tis better to have loved and lost than never to have loved at all" and thus for Louise Hannah's death is by far outweighed by all the happy times to come.